 - Reducing poverty: Vibrant Communities, launched by the Foundation in partnership with the Tamarack Institute for Collaboration and the Caledon Institute of Social Policy, is a comprehensive community program engaging all sectors of the community in the fight against poverty.

 - Creating spaces for marginalized youth: In addition to YouthScape, the cluster of Sport for Development (S4D) projects and our support for the Pathways to Education model are examples of grants that seek to include youth from vulnerable communities in activities (sports and education) that have benefits for individuals and society as a whole.

 - Facilitating the participation of 'dependent' groups: Other groups often regarded as ‘vulnerable’ or dependent include people with disabilities, whose value and contributions are acknowledged and facilitated through the work of the PLAN Institute for Caring Citizenship and l’Arche Canada.
 Similarly, Care Renewal addresses the isolation of those providing long-term home care, a growing issue with an aging Canadian population.

-- Engaging Aboriginal Peoples: Providing opportunities for Canada’s aboriginal peoples, and embracing their contribution to our society, is this generation’s challenge.
+- Engaging Indigenous Peoples: Providing opportunities for Canada’s Indigenous peoples, and embracing their contribution to our society, is this generation’s challenge.
 Grants to the First Nations Child and Family Caring Society of Canada's Caring Across Boundaries program, the Active Circle, as well as participation in a working group on philanthropy and indigenous issues, are at the heart of the Foundation’s efforts to begin addressing this issue.